iSHAREScheme/iSHARESatellite/iSHARE.LicencingStatement.md

 ## 6. Mandatory AGPL-3.0 Coverage

-For the avoidance of doubt, the following activities constitute the creation of derivative works of AGPL-licensed iSHARE software and therefore fall mandatorily within the scope of AGPL-3.0:
+For the avoidance of doubt, the following activities constitute the creation of derivative works of AGPL-licensed iSHARE software and are thus considered “modified versions” and/or “covered works” as defined under AGPL-3.0 and therefore fall mandatorily within the scope of AGPL-3.0:

 - Any modification of AGPL-licensed source code;
 - Addition of functionality within the same codebase or runtime environment;